marcus290/xml-to-csv/README.md

 To run:
 ```
-python src/converter.py <input filepath>
+python src/converter.py <input_filepath (optional)>
 ```
-The output CSV files are written to `output_files`.
+The output CSV files are written to `output_files/`.

-If no filepath is given, the default `testfile.xml` will be parsed and converted instead.
+If no input filepath is given, the default `testfile.xml` will be parsed and converted instead.

 If more than one version of python is installed, the script is run with `python3` instead of `python`.